PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

     "Number of credits": "4",
     "Grades": ["Fail", "3", "4", "5"],
     "How to work": "In pairs",
-    "Goal": "To learn how to implement a scalable platform built on Docker containers running a web application, a single-page application, a database to store sessions in and a database to store your resources in.
-You will also learn how to use a three-layered architecture, dependency injection and how to design and implement a REST API in your web application.", "Instructions": `Complete the different parts the project work consists of described on this page.
-You will implement a platform, write a report describing your implementation and present your platform to the "rest" of the class at the end of the course.`, "Grading guidelines": "Available on the Project Grading Guidelines page.", "Re-examination": "Special presentation sessions will be available at the re-exam periods in June and in August (contact the course coordinator for more details).
-Your work can also be graded at these re-exam period, but it will only be graded Fail/3.", "Help": "Ask the teacher for help at the lab sessions."
+    "Goal": "To learn how to implement a platform using a Single-Page Application framework, a backend framework exposing a REST API, a database to store the data on the platform, and how to use Docker to run all of these", "Instructions": `Complete the different parts the project work consists of described on this page.
+You will implement a platform, write a report describing your implementation and present your platform to the "rest" of the class (in smaller groups) at the end of the course`, "Grading guidelines": "Available on the Project Grading Guidelines page", "Re-examination": "A special presentation session will be available at each re-exam periods in June and in August (contact the course coordinator for more details).
+Your work can also be graded at these re-exam period, but it will only be graded Fail/3", "Help": "Come to the lab sessions and ask the teacher there for help" }'>
-}'>
 </CompactInfo>